Spirit (supernatural entity): Greeks

-In his Theogony, written in the 7th century B.C., Hesiod distinguishes five categories of powers: superior demons or gods (golden race), inferior demons (silver race), deceased from the Hades (bronze race), heroes without posthumous promotion, and humans of the past (iron race).
+In his Theogony, written in the seventh century BC, Hesiod distinguishes five categories of powers: superior demons or gods (golden race), inferior demons (silver race), deceased from the Hades (bronze race), heroes without posthumous promotion, and humans of the past (iron race).

 Pythagoras sees souls or spirits everywhere, as detached particles of the ether:

 Pythagoras identifies four types of spiritual beings: gods, heroes, demons, and humans.
 While the gods are immortal souls, the humans are mortal souls.
 Gods inhabit the stars, glorious heroes inhabit the ether, and demons inhabit the earth.
 The heroes are the demigods.

 A little bit similar to Hesiod, in Timaeus, Plato mentions gods, demons, inhabitants in the Hades, heroes and humans of the past.

 Romans

 The Romans admitted gods, goddesses, manes (souls of the friendly dead), lares (tutelary spirits protecting houses, etc.), genies (spirits presiding over the destiny of a place, a group, or an individual), lemures (malignant specters of the dead), etc.

-Theologians began thinking of angels in the 3rd century, with Origen and the Cappadocians (Gregory of Nazianzus, Gregory of Nyssa, Basil of Caesarea).
+Theologians began thinking of angels in the third century, with Origen and the Cappadocians (Gregory of Nazianzus, Gregory of Nyssa, Basil of Caesarea).

 The Neoplatonist Porphyry of Tyre (c.
 260) carefully asks how to distinguish high-ranking divine beings (gods, archangels, angels, demons, heroes, archons of the cosmos or matter) from mere souls, not to mention malignant spirits (antitheoi):

 Pagan angels and archangels have Persian origin.

 Saint Augustine equates angels with uncreated light, born of the Word; he believes that demons have celestial bodies; he considers fauns to be monstrous children between women and devils.

-In the 5th century, Martianus Capella described a world inhabited by spirits, satyrs, etc:
+In the fifth century, Martianus Capella described a world inhabited by spirits, satyrs, etc:

 In his Commentary on Timaeus (439), Proclus admits nine levels of reality: One, being, life, mind, reason, animals, plants, animate beings, and prime matter.
 According to Pierre Hadot, Proclus posits a hierarchy of gods in nine degrees: